Angry Birds: Education

 Rovio also launched the Angry Birds Playground in partnership with University of Helsinki.
 Based on the Finnish national curriculum the program covers maths, science, music, language, arts & crafts, physical education and social interaction.
 Focused on preschoolers of kindergarten age, the program introduced interactive learning material including books, posters, games and digital content.
-In 2015, a spin-off from the Rovio Angry Birds Playground was established as Fun Academy by co-founder and CEO Sanna Lukander, former Rovio's vice president of learning and book publishing, and co-founder Peter Vesterbacka, former Rovio's ‘Mighty Eagle’.
+In 2015, a spin-off from the Rovio Angry Birds Playground was established as Fun Academy by co-founder and CEO Sanna Lukander, former Rovio's vice president of learning and book publishing, and co-founder Peter Vesterbacka, former Rovio's 'Mighty Eagle'.
 Fun Academy is currently present in 9 countries across the world.

 Controversy

+Gaza war

+During the Gaza war, graphic ads supporting Israel showed up in Angry Birds and other video games for children.
+The Israeli Foreign Ministry said it had instructed advertisers to block the ads for viewers under the age of 18.
+Rovio subsequently banned the ads manually.

 Leaking user data

 In January 2014, it was revealed that Angry Birds was considered a "leaky app" and was used to collect data about its users including their sexual orientation and location by the National Security Agency (NSA) and GCHQ.
 In retaliation, anti-NSA hackers defaced Rovio's website.
 Claims were made by Edward Snowden that the app was leaky and that they were capable of siphoning data.

 According to The Register, the information was leaked through the in-game advertisement code like that embedded by Millennial Media: "Millennial's tracking software generates a personal record for each user that can store information from their political affiliation and sexual orientation to whether their marital state was single, married, divorced, engaged or 'swinger'.
-This information is used to target in-app ads more effectively, and can be collected by UK and US intelligence agencies for analysis".
+This information is used to target in-app ads more effectively, and can be collected by UK and US intelligence agencies for analysis."
 In a statement to the press, Rovio denied that they were providing any information to the intelligence agencies, but did not exclude the possibility that their advertisers might do so.

 Following this revelation, on 29 January, the Angry Birds site was defaced by hackers who replaced it with "Spying Birds" via a DNS hijacking attack.
 According to Rovio, "The defacement was caught in minutes and corrected immediately".
 The Syrian Electronic Army tweeted after the incident that the attack had been carried out by "a friend" of theirs.